 Shipping a floor is not the same as shipping a book; but make no mistake it is done every day.
 The first thing to recognize is that this is a heavy load.
 The photograph to the left provides an important visual; 30 boxes of flooring, a typical home floor plan.
 Weighing in at over a half ton it just might break your car if you transport it yourself.
 We suggest you try a freight delivery to your door.
 The logistics of transportation are complex.
 Not all residential locations can receive freight trucks.
 Check with us and we will go to work for you and get your available options.

 As an online retailer we have expertise in shipping large purchases, and pallet loads of materials across great distances.

 One thing we have learned is that shipping cost greatly affects the total delivered price of the product to your project.
 Correct shipping logistics can be a great time saver and move your project closer to completion faster.

 We have relationships with many carriers.
-If you have a large order and want to see what our total delivered cost is give us a call.
-888.735.6679 or shoot us an email or try and reach out over our Live Chat.
+If you have a large order and want to see what our total delivered cost is give us a call at: 888.735.6679 or email us at email@example.com.
+You can also reach out to us by Live Chat.

 Getting Clear: Simplify the Buying Process!

 Choosing a floor is daunting because there are so many variables.
 We simplify the buying process with the help of a comparative shopping feature on this web site.

 On every flooring product page you will find an option to add the product to a comparison chart.
 Once you add to the comparison chart you can view the chart by clicking the search guy in the footer of the web site.